DannyMichaels/kitty/README.md

 ## Features
 - Get a random cat image by clicking on the button on the homepage (calling an API)
-- Add your cat to the cat gallery so people can see!
+- Add your cat to the cat gallery so people can see (posting to an API)
 - Play Cat-Mouse-Toe!
 (Tic-Tac-Toe)

 ## Styling